 “I had a decision between the Lakers and the Mavs – and a couple of other (teams) – but mainly those two,” Dinwiddie said.
 “Any time I’ve kind of been knocked down, I try to take the hard path, and not necessarily make it hard on myself, but just in terms of that growth.
 It was funny because both LA and Dallas fan bases kind of thought it was all about them, but it really wasn’t.
 It was really man versus bully.

 “Given what happened with Brooklyn and being in the top five in multiple categories – points and threes and assists – to kind of have that exit play out like that, obviously it sucked, hurt, all those other things.
-So, the perspective is man verses bully.
+So, the perspective is man versus bully.
 It really had nothing to do with either fan base, to be honest.”

 In a nutshell, Dinwiddie wanted to get back to the place where he’s enjoyed the most success during his 10-year career, while also joining a team that has as much chance to win this season’s NBA title as any team out there.